 There are many more sections to your LinkedIn profile that we could address, but these five tips should get your profile looking in tip-top shape for networking and make you stand out from the crowd.

-AgencyEvolved is a comprehensive marketing service for the insurance industry.
-We help insurance professionals evolve by creating long-term growth and value through strategic marketing.
+AgencyEvolved is a comprehensive custom digital marketing service.
+We help insurance related companies evolve by creating long-term growth and value through strategic digital marketing.
+We offer website creation, SEO, email marketing, social media posting, digital advertising and more.